close

 This is the type of information that even computer-generated NBA picks can’t take into account and it’s something that has an impact on the odds and the results, hence the ATS record can also be affected.

-Where to Find the NBA Injury Report
+Where to Find the Official NBA Injury Report

 NBA teams must report information concerning player injuries, illnesses and rest for all games.